 Some wheels will be louder than others due to the placement of the wheel on the spinning axel.
-There are many suitable hamster wheels that are created to be silent when hamsters run on them.
-If you have your hamster’s enclosure in your room where you sleep, it is important to choose a quiet wheel for your hamster so that it does not keep you awake at night when they are running on it.
+There are many suitable wheels that are created to be silent when hamsters run on them.
+If you keep your hamster’s enclosure in your bedroom, it is important to choose a quiet wheel, so you aren’t awakened at night.

-Some wheels may get noisy over time as the running axel begins to become worn, you can make the wheel quiet again by taking the wheel apart (if possible) and rubbing vegetable oil or coconut oil on the bar to make the wheel turn smoothly.
+Some wheels may get noisy over time, as the running axel begins to wear.
+You can make the wheel quiet again by taking it apart (if possible) and rubbing vegetable oil or coconut oil on the bar to make it turn smoothly again.

 Your Hamster’s Running Posture